galaxyproject/admin-training/sessions/02-basic-server/get-galaxy.md

 * Galaxy started logging into the terminal from which it is run.
 * Galaxy created a Python virtual environment (venv) in `.venv/`.
 * Galaxy sourced this environment (`$ source .venv/bin/activate`)
-* Galaxy fetched needed Python binaries ('wheels') into this environment.
+* Galaxy fetched needed Python libraries into this environment.
 * Galaxy created the default SQLite database and migrated it to the latest version.
 * Galaxy bound to the default port `8080` on `localhost`.